-As noted above, the ARRC has recommended the use of SOFR as the alternative to USD LIBOR.
-Unlike LIBOR, which is a forward looking term rate, SOFR is a backward looking overnight rate.
+As noted above, SOFR has been selected as the recommended alternative to USD LIBOR.
+Unlike LIBOR, which is a forward-looking term rate, SOFR is a backward-looking overnight rate.
 This means that a methodology for using SOFR to calculate the interest rate that applies to each interest period of a loan needs to be adopted.
 SOFR can be applied in the following ways:

-- SOFR compounded in arrears;
+- a SOFR compounded in arrears;

 - b SOFR compounded in advance;

 - c simple daily SOFR in arrears; and

 - d term SOFR.

-There are other possible alternatives to USD LIBOR, which include fixed rates, base rates and 'credit sensitive rates' (for instance AMERIBOR and the Bloomberg Short Term Bank Yield Index).
+There are other possible alternatives to USD LIBOR, which include fixed rates, base rates and 'credit sensitive rates' (e.g., AMERIBOR and the Bloomberg Short Term Bank Yield Index).